oroinc/documentation/backend/setup/upgrade-to-new-version.rst

 This guide explains how to upgrade Oro application to the next version in a development environment.

+.. tip:: If you are looking for specific instructions on upgrading the source code itself, please refer to our detailed guide on :ref:`Upgrading the Source Code to v6.0 <upgrade-to-6>`.

 An absolute path to the directory where an application is installed will be used in the guide and will be referred to as **<application-root-folder>** further in this topic.